 They may have initially served to bring in reticent buyers and sellers, but now private setups drive much of the change and momentum in the marketplace, as both parties seek greater control from their programmatic efforts.

 The system works, and is used, because it is an efficient use of both time and resources.

 "Programmatic advertising is designed to do away with old-fashioned, hit-or-miss campaign design.
 That system was notorious for costing marketers way too much money."

 Now, you can rely on an algorithm that will determine where your ad money is best spent.
-All you have to do is feed your programmatic solution some info about your campaign as well as key performance indicators and you're all set.
+All you have to do is feed your programmatic solution some information about your campaign as well as key performance indicators and you're all set.

 “The system will not only launch your campaign, but it will also monitor your ad spend to look for areas of improvement.”